-You have to think outside the box, you can find food, water, and medicine in a lot of unconventional places like veterinarians office, dog kennels, and pet stores where you can use antibiotics during an SHTF event.
-Also as you are in a familiar location you know how the local weather it is and how cold the winter can get, if you have this information you can prepare accordingly for winter in advance.
-If you have ever wondered about how you can stockpile antibiotics, check out my article How to get antibiotics for prepping.
+You have to think outside the box, you can find food, water, and medicine in a lot of unconventional places like veterinarians’ offices, dog kennels, and pet stores where you can use antibiotics during an SHTF event.
+Also as you are in a familiar location you know how the local weather is and how cold the winter can get, if you have this information you can prepare accordingly for winter in advance.
+If you have ever wondered about how you can stockpile antibiotics, check out my article How to get antibiotics for prepping? ( Top 18 Sources ).

 Depending on how big the SHTF scenario is you have a better chance of surviving if you stay in your house.
 If you are lucky enough you can be found by a search and rescue team as these often comb inhabited areas to search for survivors before they go towards more remote locations.
 However there are certain scenarios where staying at home is not possible, in this case, try and stick to the roads the more as possible.

 You Can Still Grow Crops And Tend To Your Livestock